 Alternatively, novel disturbance and novel seed inputs lead to alternative succession pathways, where new competitors from seed inputs derail the "slow encroachment" of the clonal dominant from the neighboring intact site.

-Above-ground vegetation in recently disturbed sites will be highly similar to seed inputs than older disturbance vegetation similarity to seed, or reference vegetation similarity to seed, especially with respect to compositional abundance of TPGs.
+Above-ground vegetation in recently disturbed sites will be more similar to seed inputs than older disturbance vegetation similarity to seed, or reference vegetation similarity to seed, especially with respect to compositional abundance of TPGs.
+Compositional similarity to seed inputs/bank will decrease with time since disturbance: driven by expansion of TPG outcompeting species emerging from the seed bank.

 From a conservation and land management perspective, we should be cognizant of long-term grazing impacts on recovery of plant communities and the implications for alternate successional trajectories.
 This is especially the case in ecosystems such as estuaries, which experience sustained press and intensive pulse disturbances from natural and anthropogenic sources.